IanCrane6/Lahman-Baseball-Data-Project/README.md

 # Lahman-Baseball-Data-Project
 Data ETL pipeline and regression models utilizing the Lahman Baseball database.
 Identifying financial features and other aspects of MLB team data that impact total season wins.
+You can run the Lahmna_Table_Build.py file to build a refined csv file with feature data.
+The Wins_Model.py can be ran on the csv file that is output from the first file.

 Abstract: